gpospelov/BornAgain/Doc/Sphinx/documentation/installation/installation_unix_detailed.rst

 from source on Unix Platforms (MacOS included).

 BornAgain uses ``CMake`` to configure a build system for compiling and installing the framework.
-There are three major steps to building BornAgain
+There are following major steps to get BornAgain running

 .. contents::
    :depth: 1